La Morandière

 La Morandière (/fr/) is a former municipality in the Canadian province of Quebec, located in the Abitibi Regional County Municipality.
-In 2023, it merged with Rochebaucourt to from the new municipality of La Morandière-Rochebaucourt.
+In 2023, it merged with Rochebaucourt to form the new municipality of La Morandière-Rochebaucourt.

 History

 The location where La Morandière currently sits was initially settled in around 1916 by Émilien Plante, Uldéric Hardy and Charles Rochette, but the territory didn't have any official status until January 1, 1983, the date when the municipality of La Morandière was founded.